Electrux/OS-Stuff/best_fonts.md

 * ProFontllx Nerd Font Mono ( Try to find regular variant instead of book )
 * ShureTechMono Nerd Font Mono ( Try to find the bold variant as well )
 * Source Code Pro for Powerline

-**Note** all these fonts are powerline compatible and look pretty good with it.